guptsanj/ceph-nvmeof/README.md

 	    $ make grpc

 5. SPDK v21.04 is included in this repository.
-Edit the config file to set:
+Edit the settings file to set:

 		spdk_path = <complete path to SPDK parent directory>
 		spdk_tgt = <relative path to SPDK target executable>